opensearch-project/documentation-website/_getting-started/ingest-data.md

 - Ingest individual documents.
 For more information, see [Indexing documents]({{site.url}}{{site.baseurl}}/getting-started/communicate/#indexing-documents).
 - Index multiple documents in bulk.
 For more information, see [Bulk indexing](#bulk-indexing).
-- Use Data Prepper---an OpenSearch server-side data collector that can enrich data for downstream analytics and visualization.
+- Use Data Prepper---an OpenSearch server-side data collector that can enrich data for downstream analysis and visualization.
 For more information, see [Data Prepper]({{site.url}}{{site.baseurl}}/data-prepper/).
 - Use other ingestion tools.
 For more information, see [OpenSearch tools]({{site.url}}{{site.baseurl}}/tools/).

 ## Bulk indexing